milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 You can assert these rights above when we receive a verified request from you.
 For information on how to exercise your rights, please see the “Your Rights and Controls” section of this Privacy Statement.

-California Do Not Sell or Share My Personal Information.
-As of the date of this Privacy Statement, we may use certain categories of personal information to support Advertisements or engage in Netflix marketing activities.
-Under the CCPA, these activities may be considered “selling” or “sharing.”
+Do Not Sell or Share My Personal Information.
+As of the date of this Privacy Statement, we may use certain categories of personal information to support advertisements or engage in Netflix marketing activities.
+Under some US State Privacy Laws, these activities may be considered “selling” or “sharing”/targeted advertising.
 If you do not want us to sell or share personal information about you, you can learn how to make applicable choices by clicking the “Do Not Sell or Share My Personal Information” link located in the footer of netflix.com or by visiting netflix.com/dnsspi.
-Using these choices will not opt you out of the use of previously “sold” (as defined by the CCPA) personal information, or stop all behavioral advertising.
+Using these choices will not opt you out of the use of previously “sold” (as defined by some US State Privacy Laws) personal information, or stop all Behavioral Advertising.

-We do not knowingly sell or share (as defined by the CCPA) the personal information of minors under 16 years of age.
+We do not knowingly sell or share (as defined by some US State Privacy Laws) the personal information of minors under 16 years of age.

 Some web browsers and extensions are compatible with Global Privacy Control (GPC), allowing them to communicate your preference to opt out from specific forms of data processing, including any “sale” or “sharing” of personal information.
-In California, we honor your choices expressed through the GPC settings if we detect such a signal, as required by applicable law.
+We honor your choices expressed through the GPC settings if we detect such a signal, as required by applicable law.
 You can find more information about how we respond to GPC here: netflix.com/dnsspi.

 Right to Limit the Use of Sensitive Personal Information.
 As described above, we do collect sensitive personal information such as your Netflix username, password, and payment details, which could be considered types of “sensitive personal information.”
-However, we use these types of sensitive personal information only for the purpose of providing our service; administering and operating our business; and other permitted purposes as described in the Privacy Statement and not for a purpose which would require offering a choice to limit its use under the CCPA.
+However, we use these types of sensitive personal information only for the purpose of providing our service; administering and operating our business; and other permitted purposes as described in the Privacy Statement and not for a purpose which would require offering a choice to limit its use under some US State Privacy Laws.

 Authorized Agents.
 You have the right to exercise the rights described in this section using an authorized agent acting on your behalf.
 They can submit a request on your behalf to privacy@netflix.com along with a statement, certifying as may be required, that the agent is authorized to act on your behalf.
 In order to verify the request, we may ask you to verify your identity and your authorization of the agent to make requests on your behalf.
 For more information about how to access your information, including our verification process, please see help.netflix.com/node/100624.